 - Permanent Resident Card

 Individuals appointed to tenure or tenure-track positions may apply for a permanent resident visa through the BC Provincial Nominee Program (PNP).
-By applying through the PNP permanent residency will be obtained in a shorter period of time (typically under 1 year) than if an individual applies directly to CIC.
+By applying through the PNP permanent residency will be obtained in a shorter period of time (typically under 1 year) than if an individual applies directly to IRCC.
 Immediate family members are also included in the PNP application.
 In order to apply, a faculty member’s academic unit must nominate their faculty member – PNP will not accept applications from individuals.
-Helpful information regarding the PNP process is found on the CIC website.
+Helpful information regarding the PNP process is found on the IRCC website.

 All nominations are coordinated through Faculty Relations(UBCV) or Human Resources (UBCO).
 For more information on this process please contact the appropriate Assistant Manager in Faculty Relations or UBCO HR at firstname.lastname@example.org.
 Faculty Relations or HR will forward the necessary documentation and checklists to the faculty member and will coordinate the application with the PNP office.